Chanooo/CleanSwiftBookFinder/README.md

 If anyone has a Question, please ask me anytime.

 # UI Test Preview
-This mov file is a short preview of UITest:
+This gif file is a short preview of UITest:

 <table>
     <tr align="center" height="50px">